 1. Sales Development Reps

 Sales development reps are those representatives who are involved in the task of outbound prospecting.
 They consistently work on a list of leads by calling them.
-At times, they use the cold approach method for these leads, but mainly they reach out via social media platforms or email at first for enabling a connection.
-Instead of closing deals, they create opportunities for account executives, also known as closers.
+At times, they use the cold approach method for these leads, but customarily they reach out via social media platforms or email at first for enabling a connection.
+Instead of closing deals, they create opportunities for account executives, also known as a Closer.

 2. Lead Response Reps

-If any lead attends a webinar, fills out a form, downloads a video, or reads a blog content, then the task of making outbound calls to them is done by lead response reps.
+If any lead demonstrates demand by attending a webinar, filling a form, downloading a video, or reading blog content, then the task of making outbound calls to them is done by lead response reps.
 Similar to sales development reps, they also make opportunities for account executives.

 Apart from these two, you must know about two other types of outbound sales reps, too – Business Development Reps (BDRs) and Account Executives (AEs).
-Their role is as crucial as that of the SDRs and LDRs.
+Their role is as crucial as the role of the above-mentioned two types of reps.

-We hope this article has given all the necessary insights that you need on outbound sales.
-In today’s rapidly progressing world, you can always decide to hire the best outbound sales professionals and drive successful results for your business or enterprise.
-So, we hope you make the best use of this guide and skyrocket your business to the top.
+We hope this guide has given all the necessary insight that you need on outbound sales.
+In today’s rapidly progressing world, you can always decide to hire the best outbound sales organization and proceed to drive successful results.